water-ice-group/nanoconfined-ion-pairing/README.md

 This repository contains supplementary data supporting the findings of the paper:

 Fong KD, Sumic B, O’Neill N, Schran C, Grey CP, Michaelides A. The interplay of solvation and polarization effects on ion pairing in nanoconfined electrolytes.
-ChemRxiv.
-2024; doi:10.26434/chemrxiv-2024-r67mx
+Nano Letters 24.16 (2024): 5024-5030. https://doi.org/10.1021/acs.nanolett.4c00890

 ## Contents
 * `nnp`: